-Jim’s been back in touch with a stunning cab ride video.
+Jim’s been back in touch with a stunning HO scale cab ride on layout.

 In fact, I’d go so far as to say it’s one of the best ones I’ve seen.

 You’ll remember Jim from some earlier posts, and seeing as his weathered freight cars feature in this video, here’s some of his earlier stuff.